 have had the good fortune of being involved with the Institute for Facilities Management Institute for approximately the past ten years-as an attendee, as a faculty member, and as chair of the Institute's steering subcommittee.
 The Institute has been an outstanding success with record attendance at both the January and August/ September sessions.
 The three-week program has been meeting our members' needs and, with the special programs, has been able to adapt to current issues and concerns.
 However, the three-week format has been in place since 1985 and, although some curriculum changes have occurred, it is still substantially of the same form and content as it was in 1985.
 In the summer of 1995 my thoughts about the Institute and how it was serving APPA's members began to crystallize.
 The upcoming Institute session was in place and the special program was ready to go.
-The excitement was there, but somehow I felt that the Institute was getting outdated and "shop worn."
+The excitement was there, but somehow I felt that the Institute was

+Gary Reynolds is director of facilities services at The Colorado College, Colorado Springs, Colorado.
+He is APPA's Vice President for Educational Programs. getting outdated and "shop worn."
 These were not just arbitrary thoughts but were based on input and feedback the subcommittee had been getting from attendees, Institute faculty, a curriculum review (completed under the leadership of Don Briselden), APPA staff concerns, and finally, input from many of the excellent facilities leaders in our organization.